Skip to content

 Source pages: Experian's gaming-vulnerability blog, Equifax's RiskScan page, and TransUnion's Affordability Solution for Gaming page.

 The pilot exposed one issue that vendor brochures do not.
 The same player can return materially different findings across CRAs.
-Two of the three may clear a player frictionlessly while the third returns a flag, per the Racing Post's read of the post-pilot brief, because the underlying credit files are not synchronized and each CRA's risk model weights signals differently.
+Two of the three may clear a player frictionlessly while the third returns a flag, per the Racing Post's coverage of the pilot's first-phase findings (February 2025), because the underlying credit files are not synchronized and each CRA's risk model weights signals differently.

 The implication for the operator is a vendor-strategy question, not a technical one.
 Single-CRA integration is faster to ship, simpler to cache, and gives a consistent decision per player.
 It also accepts the loss when a player has a thin file with the chosen CRA.
 Multi-CRA integration costs more and requires reconciliation logic when CRAs disagree, but improves match coverage on thin-file segments (under-25 players, recent immigrants, players who have never held UK credit).
 The operator's mix of player demographics is what tips the choice.
 A book skewed to under-25s with thin files probably cascades; a book on a mature audience does not.